Marlee Powers

 Marlee Powers (born July 17, 1991 in Bridgewater) is a Canadian curler from Halifax, Nova Scotia.
-She is currently the alternate on Team Christina Black.
+She currently plays second on Team Christina Black.

 Career

 Women's

 Powers joined the Theresa Breen rink at third for the 2017–18 season.
 The team had a strong start to the season, winning the Lady Monctonian Invitational Spiel and reaching the final of the Lakeshore Curling Club Cashspiel and the Dave Jones Mayflower Cashspiel.
 With these strong results, the team earned enough points to qualify for the 2017 Canadian Olympic Curling Pre-Trials in Summerside, Prince Edward Island.
 The spot was initially given to Stefanie Lawton, however, she did not retain three of her four players from the 2016–17 season, giving the spot to Breen.
 At the Pre-Trials, the team upset the top ranked Tracy Fleury rink in their opening game and then defeated 2006 Olympic bronze medallist Shannon Kleibrink.
 Ultimately, they finished 3–3 through the preliminary round before dropping a tiebreaker to Nadine Scotland, eliminating them from contention.
 At the 2018 Nova Scotia Scotties Tournament of Hearts, Team Breen finished 4–3 in the round robin but were once again eliminated in a tiebreaker, losing 8–5 to Jill Brothers.

 The Breen rink struggled to find success during the 2018–19 season, failing to qualify in all six tour events played.
 These struggles continued into the 2019 Nova Scotia Scotties Tournament of Hearts where they won just two games, finishing at the bottom of the pool with a 2–5 record.
 The following season, they reached their fourth final as a team at the Dave Jones Mayflower Cashspiel, dropping a 5–3 game to Japan's Tori Koana.
 This was their only playoff appearance of the season, however, with a 3–4 record at the 2020 Nova Scotia Scotties Tournament of Hearts ending the teams run together.
 Powers was set to skip her own team for the 2020–21 season before it got cancelled due to the COVID-19 pandemic.

 For the 2021–22 season, Powers and former teammates Jocelyn Adams and Amanda Simpson teamed up with Emily Dwyer.
 With Powers at the helm, the team reached the playoffs in two tour stops in Moncton and Windsor.
 For the 2022 Nova Scotia Scotties Tournament of Hearts, Sarah Mallais of New Brunswick replaced Dwyer who was travelling for work with the World Curling Federation.
 The team failed to advance to the playoffs, finishing 1–3 through the triple knockout qualifying round.
 Dwyer was replaced on the team the following season by Mary Myketyn-Driscoll.
 This lineup saw significantly more success with the team qualifying in four of five events.
 This included a finals appearance at the Bogside Cup and semifinal finishes at the Superstore Lady Monctonian, the Tim Hortons Spitfire Arms Cash Spiel and the Jim Sullivan Curling Classic.
 Entering the 2023 Nova Scotia Scotties Tournament of Hearts as the second ranked team, the Powers rink finished third after losing in the C qualifier to Tanya Hilliard.